UniversalDependencies/docs/_bor/index.md

 ---
 **Instruction**: Specify any unused tags.
 Explain what words are tagged as PART.
 Describe how the AUX-VERB and DET-PRON distinctions are drawn, and specify whether there are (de)verbal forms tagged as ADJ, ADV or NOUN.
 Include links to language-specific tag definitions if any.

+Bororo has no copula an no auxiliary verbs.

 ---

 ### Features